code-not-found/code-not-found.github.io/_posts/spring-kafka/2017-05-10-spring-kafka-integration-example.md

 }
 ```

-In order to be able to verify the correct working of our two connected channels we will create a basic `CountDownLatchHandler` class that implements the `MessageHandler` interface.
+In order to be able to verify the correct working of our two connected channels, we will create a basic `CountDownLatchHandler` class that implements the `MessageHandler` interface.
 Messages from the attached _ConsumingChannel_ are logged and a `CountDownLatch` is lowered per message.

 ``` java
 package com.codenotfound.kafka.integration.channel;